 C-Tier Marvel Rivals Characters

 C-tier Marvel Rivals characters are extremely situational.
 They can yield decent results in favourable comps, and most of them can be fun to use.
-However, it’s best to avoid them when queuing up for Ranked games.
+However, it’s best to avoid them when queuing up for competitive games.
+Check out the competitive changes in Marvel Rivals Season 7 that affected this meta.

 Spider-Man and Iron Fist represent the high-skill ceiling of this tier.
 While they can dismantle a backline in the right hands, their low health pools and reliance on perfect combo execution make them high-risk picks.